rozek/postman-collection-for-voltcloud/README.md

 #### Application Management ####

-* **list applications**<br>submit this request to get a (potentially empty) list of your currently registered applications (shown in the response pane for this request).
+* **list applications**<br>submit this request to get a (potentially empty) list of your currently registered applications together with their settings (shown in the response pane for this request).
 If any of these applications has a name (aka "subdomain") starting with "postman-", the URL and id of that application will be saved for the following requests.
 If you do not have such an application, simply create one as shown below
 * **create new application**<br>this request registers a new application (and saves its id for further requests).
 Initially, the newly create application will have an arbitrary name (and URL) - for that reason, you should probably "update" it next
 * **update application**<br>this request changes one or multiple settings for an application given by its id.
 In this example, the request simply changes the application's name to something beginning with "postman-" and ending with a series of digits (denoting the crrent time stamp)
 * **upload application**<br>after creation, an application is still "empty", i.e., it contains no code.
 This request allows a developer to upload a ZIP archive containing all files that make up the actual application - including an `index.html` needed as the application's entry point.
 In this example, the ZIP archive just contains a simple dummy HTML file
-* **inspect application**<br>
+* **inspect application**<br>submit this request in order to get a summary of the settings for a single registered application, given by its id
-* **delete application**<br>
+* **delete application**<br>this request unregisters a still registered application given by its id, but only if there are no customers associated with this application (otherwise you will have to delete every customer first).
+At the same time, any entries of the associated key-value store will also be removed.
+Note: this request is *not idempotent* - trying to delete an already deleted application will result in an error

 #### Application Storage Management ####